ifvictr/oca/README.md

-# Oca
+# wee

-Oca is a very simple URL shortener, with a user-first design, and simple to deploy.
+wee is a very simple URL shortener, with a user-first design, and simple to deploy.

 ## Features